CommunityToolkit/Labs-Windows/labs/RivePlayer/samples/RivePlayer.Samples/RivePlayer.md

 To create a reference to the boolean input named `isChecking` in the state machine of this Rive file, we set the `Target` property to that input name.
 Additionally, the `Value` property uses the `x:Bind` markup extension to bind a checkbox's `IsChecked` property to the boolean value of the state machine input.

-When the checkbox is toggled, the appropriate "checked" status will be set on the value of the `isChecking` state machine input.
+When the checkbox is toggled, the appropriate "checked" status will be set on the value of the `isChecking` state machine input and the state machine will respond accordingly.

 ### `<Rive:NumberInput>`